In this blog post, we’ll compare three of the best website feedback tools out there: Usersnap, BugHerd, and Marker.io (that’s us!).

 …all this is excellent for product launches, landing page testing, or beta testing for large audiences.

-Feedback is recorded under different folders in-app, which makes it easy to triage and label:
+Feedback is recorded under different folders in-app, which makes it easy to triage and label for issue tracking:

 Limitations come down to:

 - No two-way sync and a lack of collaborative features.
 Sadly, integrations only work one way.
-Even if you mark an issue as “Resolved” in Jira, for example, that issue will remain open on Usersnap.
+Even if you mark an issue as “Resolved” in your issue tracking system, that issue will remain open on Usersnap.
 You’ll have to contact your client/tester to update them on the status of things.

 - Usability issues.
 The tool needs some getting used to and can feel clunky at times—for us, the lack of shortcuts created a lot of frustration.